cbotman/dear-automaton/README.md

 Python is the de facto 🤖💡✨ _language of science_ ✨🧪🔬.
 As a self-directed learning exercise, I'm working on this Python implementation of an [elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).

 The current implementation stores and manipulates state as a string, which is assumedly inefficient.
-Once I've finished with other bits and bobs, I'll compare the performance of this to using integer arrays or binary.
+Once I've finished with other bits and bobs, I'll compare the performance of this to using integer arrays or bytes.

 ### Usage